 WDC operates a Dog Pound in William Street, Te Kuiti.
 The Pound equipment is updated on an as needed basis.
+WDC has made health and safety improvements to the pound in the 2022/2023 year to improve ACO safety when handling dogs.

 This year, there was a decrease in the number of dogs impounded from the previous year.
-116 dogs were impounded (compared to 125 in 2019/20), with 68 dogs returned to their owner, 18 dogs euthanized, and 30 re-homed.
+153 dogs were impounded (92 in 2021/2022), with 63 dogs returned to their owner, 29 dogs euthanized, 53 re-homed and 8 remain alive and in the Pound.